MishaAnalytics/sp500-sector-analysis/README.md

 ## ⚙️ How to Run

-All of  the demonstrations of running this  code are in `images/` folder.
+- All of  the demonstrations of running this  code are in `images/` folder.

 You can reproduce the analysis locally in just a few steps:

+- Easy  instruction:
 ```bash
 # 1. Install dependencies
 pip install -r requirements.txt